py-moneyed/py-moneyed/CONTRIBUTING.rst

 testing, you can use pyenv_ to install them, and you may benefit from the additional plugin pyenv-implict_.

-The py-moneyed package is tested against Python 2.7, 3.5 - 3.9
+The py-moneyed package is tested against Python 3.6 - 3.9 and PyPy 3.
-and PyPy 2 and 3

 .. _tox: https://tox.readthedocs.io/en/latest/
 .. _pyenv: https://github.com/pyenv/pyenv